 - Take a prep course: To improve your score, there are several excellent prep courses available for the ACT, suitable for different learning styles.
 Choosing the right one can be a bit intimidating, which is why we’ve put together this list.

 Like I’ve said above, the best way to ace the ACT (and honestly any other exam) is to practice, practice, and practice.
 Familiarizing yourself with something deemed so dreadful is truly the best way to overcome the fear of it.
 One of the easiest and most convenient ways to prepare for your upcoming tests is to register for a reliable and effective course.
-Some criteria you should have in mind when weighing these sources are reputation, cost, the pool of practice tests/questions, the availability of explanation/individual feedback, user-friendliness/user assistance, and additional benefits.
+Some criteria you should have in mind when weighing these sources are reputation, cost, the pool of practice tests/questions, the availability of explanations and individual feedback, user-friendliness/user assistance, and additional benefits.

 If scrolling through countless websites and blog posts sounds exhausting, this 10-minute-read article will provide virtually everything you need to decide on your best-suited ACT prep course.
 Below, you will find the overall review, pros and cons, as well as the comparison of recommended resources.
-Time is money, so let’s dive right into my top recommendations.
+Time is money, so let’s dive right into my top recommendations.s

 Best Overall: The Princeton Review ACT® Prep